 Thank you for sharing with SSJE in celebrating the seasons of the Church Year.
 The practice of following the liturgical calendar, year in and year out, year by year, adds dimension and depth to our experience of faith.
 We hope that these resources will deepen your own practice, this season and in the seasons to come.

-Current Season: Epiphany
+Current Season: Pentecost

-Suggestions for Prayer
+Suggestions for Prayer and Practice

 Praying the Questions